plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/2nd Level/Arcane Scorcher.md

 **Components:** V, S, M (a red dragon's scale)
 **Duration:** Instantaneous

-> *You fire a jet of roaring flame*
+> *You fire a jet of roaring flame from your hands.*

-Spell mechanical text.

 **Classes.** ???, ???